Your Inner Voice Isn’t Gone - It’s Just Buried Under a Thought Tornado

 4. Identify & Reframe the Thought Tornado

-Journaling or doing a thought purge helps you get the swirl of thoughts out of your head and onto paper — where you can actually see what’s fear and what’s truth.
+Journaling or doing a thought purge helps you get the swirl of thoughts out of your head and onto paper—where you can actually see what’s fear and what’s truth.

 When you name the thought tornado, it loses its power.
+When you challenge its accuracy, it dissolves.

 Reframing isn’t bypassing.
+It’s choosing clarity.

 5. Reconnect to Your Values & Strengths

 Your inner voice speaks the language of alignment.
+It’s steady.
+It’s intentional.
+It’s rooted in what matters most to you.

 When you know your values, you stop outsourcing your decisions to fear or external noise.
+Your values become your internal compass—your “true north.”

 6. Practice Self-Compassion Every Single Day

 Self-compassion is what softens the inner critic and strengthens your inner voice.
+It’s how you interrupt shame, reduce overthinking, and create safety inside yourself.

+You don’t have to earn compassion.
 You don’t need to be perfect to deserve kindness.
+Your humanity is the entry point.

-Treat yourself like someone who truly matters — because you do.
+Treat yourself like someone who truly matters—because you do.

 Your inner voice has never left you.
+It’s patient.
+It’s steady.
+It trusts your timing.

-And every time you slow down, breathe, name the thought tornado, choose compassion, or anchor back into your body,
+Every time you slow down, breathe, name and face the thought tornado, choose compassion, or anchor back into your body, you come closer to that quiet, powerful truth that has always been yours.

 Sending you love and courage for your journey,